-3.4.1.4 Social and Cultural Environment
+3.4.3 Social and Cultural Environment

-The fishing communities of North Carolina, South Carolina and Georgia are included in the FEP (SAFMC, 2009); however, the actions proposed in this amendment are limited to the golden crab fishery that currently operates off the east coast of Florida.
+The fishing communities of North Carolina, South Carolina, and Georgia are included in the Fishery Ecosystem Plan (SAFMC, 2009); however, the actions proposed in this Amendment to the Golden Crab FMP are limited to the golden crab fishery that currently operates off the east coast of Florida.
 Thus, presented below is information to provide the reader a general view of the potential fishing communities existing off the east coast of Florida.